How Long Does It Take to Get Divorced in Texas?

 Uncontested Divorce

 Both parties enter into a settlement agreement, which is subsequently drafted by one of the parties’ legal representatives.
 If both parties agree to the terms of the settlement it will be made an order of court.
+Once an agreement is reached, it is committed to writing, and the attorneys then proceed to draft the final divorce decree.

 An uncontested divorce is the quickest and least expensive type of divorce.
 It can be finalized within 60-90 days in most cases, after the sixty-day waiting period is over.